denovo/Antenna-faq/docs/submission.md

  - All assets at required resolutions
  - App MetaData

+Contact [Jenya Abakumov](mailto:jabakumov@antennainternational.com) to be added to these accounts.

 This is a link of all the assets and metadata descriptions that you will need for iTunes Connect.

 This link contains all relevant asset size and screenshot information.